manulera/ShareYourCloning_backend/readme.md

 This API provides a series of entry points.
 The API documentation can be accessed [here](https://shareyourcloning.api.genestorian.org/docs).
 You can use the documentation page to try some request directly on the browser.
 Otherwise, the API is open for you to make requests from a python script or command line at: [https://shareyourcloning.api.genestorian.org/](https://shareyourcloning.api.genestorian.org/).

 ## Getting started

+If you want to quickly set up a local instance of the frontend and backend of the application, check [getting started in 5 minutes](https://shareyourcloning.netlify.app/) in the main repository.

 ### Local installation